 3. Parasite and Disease

-Many fish (particularly surgeonfish) carry parasites (i.e. oodinium and cryptocaryon) hidden away in their bodies.
-They may not be apparent when you receive them, but stress from capture and shipping can cause an outbreak in your tank shortly after you put them in your tank.
-Fortunately, most fish diseases are curable if they are caught in their early stages and treated with the proper remedy.
-Quarantine tanks are highly recommended for new marine fish arrivals before placing them in your main tank.
-The parasites, in and of themselves are not the actual “cause of death.”
-The actual cause of death is usually suffocation resulting from the mucus that the fish produces in the gills as a result of the parasite boring into the gills.
-Quite often, even if the actual parasites are killed, the resulting lesions become infected, causing death.
+Many fish (particularly surgeonfish) carry parasites (i.e. oodinium and cryptocaryon) hidden in their bodies.
+They may not be apparent when you receive them, but stress from capture and shipping can cause an outbreak in your tank shortly after you put them in.
+Fortunately, most fish diseases are curable if caught in their early stages and treated properly.
+Before placing them in your main tank, quarantine tanks are highly recommended for new marine fish arrivals.
+The parasites, in and of themselves, are not the actual “cause of death.”
+The actual cause of death is usually suffocation resulting from the mucus that the fish produces in the gills due to the parasite boring into the gills.
+Quite often, even if the parasites are killed, the resulting lesions become infected, causing death.

-No matter how much you might wish otherwise, a Volitans Lionfish will eat any fish it can get in its mouth.
-That might seem like an extreme example, but many other fish species will just not get along with certain other (or even some of their own) species.
+No matter how much you might wish otherwise, a Volitan lionfish will eat any fish it can get in its mouth.
+That might seem like an extreme example, but many other fish species will not get along with certain other (or even some of their own) species.
 Using a good compatibility chart to see what probably won’t work together in your tank before you buy a new addition will save you a lot of time and money.

 5. Poor Water Quality

-In order to survive, fish require an environment that is stable and within certain parameters.
-These parameters include proper salinity level, pH, low to no ammonia, and nitrites.
-Poor water quality contributes to immunological weakness, infections, and generally poor health.
+To survive, fish require a stable environment within certain parameters.
+These parameters include proper salinity level, pH, low to no ammonia, and nitrates.
+Poor water quality contributes to immunological weakness, infections, and health.
 A fragile fish makes a good target for other fish to pick on.
-Proper water quality can be maintained by a number of means: partial water changes, proper filtration, the addition of trace minerals, regularly balancing the pH and not overstocking the aquarium.
+Proper water quality can be maintained by several means: partial water changes, proper filtration, adding trace minerals, regularly balancing the pH, and not overstocking the aquarium.
 Understandably, beginning aquarists lose more fish than experienced aquarium keepers.
-Particularly with saltwater aquariums, there is a lot to know and the learning curve is pretty steep, to begin with.
+There is a lot to know, particularly with saltwater aquariums, and the learning curve is pretty steep.

 6. Capture and Shipping methods

-It should be mentioned here that many problems in hobby (and others) marine aquariums are the end result of poor capture and shipping procedures.
-By the time a fish arrives in your LFS’s and gets into their display tank, it has gone through a lot of hands and been in a number of shipping bags.
+It should be mentioned here that many problems in hobby (and others) marine aquariums result from poor capture and shipping procedures.
+When a fish arrives in your LFSs and gets into their display tank, it has gone through many hands and been in several shipping bags.
 Normally, the collector catches the fish, takes it to a shipper, who puts it in a bag and ships it to a trans-shipper or wholesaler, who puts it in his system, then re-bags it and ships it to your LFS.
-Knowing how to identify signs of stress, disease, infection etc..
-When buying a new specimen will help avoid those new arrival deaths that we often hear about.
+Knowing how to identify signs of stress, disease, infection, etc..
+Buying a new specimen will help avoid those new arrival deaths we often hear about.